How To Look After Your Skin In Winter

 The delicate skin around your eyes is where we first begin to age, and due to its sensitivity it’s also the first to become dry.
-Make sure you’re looking after your skin by using an effective Eye Serum to encourage the growth of new skin cells, and protect the skin from becoming overly dry!
+Make sure you’re looking after your skin by using an effective, specific eye serum.

 And if you're really feeling like you need some skincare TLC...

-Our weekly Stem Cell Face Masks work to deeply hydrate through all the dermal layers of your skin, and will help nourish and protect any type of skin throughout the harsh winter months.
+A weekly face mask will work to deeply hydrate through all the dermal layers of your skin, and will help nourish and protect any type of skin throughout the harsh winter months.
 Restore and rejuvenate your skin from the inside out!

-During the application the mask will make sure to hydrate all through the layers of your skin, leaving it feeling youthful and glowing, successfully reversing the damage done by central healing and cold winds!
+During the application a good mask will make sure to hydrate all through the layers of your skin, leaving it feeling youthful and glowing, successfully reversing the damage done by central healing and cold winds!